April showers bring May flowers, but they also bring those slimy pests, slugs and snails.

-The armored gastropods are so prevalent in Deb’s garden, she can’t grow veggies, and her bird feeder station is overrun with the sticky critters.
-Worse yet, they hide under the rim of her containers, resulting in handfuls of slimy, squished snails when she moves them – ugh!
+These sticky critters can overrun bird feeders and hide under the rim of pots and containers, resulting in handfuls of slimy, squished snails when they are moved – ugh!
 Now that is gross!

-Plus, because of the many visiting birds and outdoor pets on her property, Deb is looking to control these pests in a safe and environmentally friendly manner.
+If you enjoy visiting birds and other wildlife or have outdoor pets, you should control these pests in a safe and environmentally friendly manner.

-Over the years, I’ve tried a variety of tricks and products to control these pests.
+Over the years, I’ve tried a variety of tricks and products to control slugs and snails.
 Some work well, others don’t; some are safe for other garden creatures, while some are deadly to all.

 In my experience, management of slug and snail infestations is most efficient when a combination of tactics is used.
 Baiting and trapping make it easy to remove the creepy cousins, and barriers prevent them from accessing your plants.

-Let’s have a look at the best, and safest, suggestions for controlling snails and slugs, so you can enjoy your garden again!
+Let’s have a look at the best – and safest – suggestions for controlling these pests, so you can enjoy your garden again!

 Habitat and Habits

 Not all nighttime marauding is caused by gastropods.
 An easy clue to determine who’s causing the damage is by the telltale trail of shiny mucous they leave behind – if a slime trail is present, you know the culprit is a slug or snail.